 - All registered papers will be submitted for publication by Springer and made available through SpringerLink Digital Library, one of the world’s largest scientific libraries.

 - Proceedings will be submitted for inclusion in leading indexing services: Ei Compendex, ISI Web of Science, Scopus, Crossref, Google Scholar, DBLP, and more.

-- Authors of selected best accepted, registered, and presented papers will be invited to submit an extended version to: WINET Special Issue on Internet of Things for Smart Living (Springer, IF: 1.981)
+- Authors of selected best accepted, registered, and presented papers will be invited to submit an extended version to: Mobile Networks and Applications (MONET) Journal (IF: 2.390)

 - Regular papers should be up to 10 – 20 pages in length